tobetter/iot-odroid/samples/c/README.md

-iot-raspberrypi
+iot-odroid
 ===============
-This is the sample program to send the following events from the Raspberry Pi to the Quickstart IBM Internet of Things service.
+This is the sample program to send the following events from the ODROID-XU3 to the Quickstart IBM Internet of Things service.

 The events that are emitted in this sample are: